omecamtiv/mpu-emulator/README.md

 4. `run`: Run the compiled code.
 Only supported in 'NORM' mode.
 5. `quit`: Close the emulator.
 Only supported in 'NORM' mode.

+## Instructions
+- The Instructions are well documented in [doc.txt](./docs/doc.txt) file.
+- `#<Memory-Address>` label can be used before an instruction to allocate the Memory Address for the rest of the instructions.

 ## Screenshots

 |Normal Mode|Assembly Mode|Program Mode|